Skip to Content

 The SEO Impact of Topic Clustering

-Although we’re just speculating, it does make sense.
 Google’s stated intent is to provide relevant results that match search intent—making use of topic clusters to thoroughly cover a subject tips the odds of achieving a high ranking in your favor.

-No doubt, on-page SEO efforts are becoming increasingly more important.
+On-page SEO efforts are becoming increasingly more important.
 That’s good news for both you and your audience!
 In fact, the focus on improving user experience is widely recognized as an essential SEO strategy.

 Topic clusters are useful regardless of your site’s size.
 If you want your site to grow, get started using topic clusters today.
 Keep in mind that the impact of content organization increases with the amount of onsite content.
 In theory, more content means greater possible coverage of a topic.
 This assumes that each post is, in fact, in-depth content.